kirithikka/web-directory/README.md

 ## Validations:
 1. Authentication
-    /api/register
+    - /api/register
         - name should be 255 characters max
         - email should be valid
         - password should be minimum 5 characters

-    /api/login
+    - /api/login
         - email should be valid
         - password should be minimum 5 characters

 2. Websites
-    /api/v1/websites
+    - /api/v1/websites (Create websites)
-        - Create websites
-            - url should be valid
+        - URL should be valid and unique
-            - name, url and description can have a maximum of 255 characters
+        - Name, URL, and description can have a maximum of 255 characters
-            - categories should be a valid array (only the ids present in the categories table)
+        - Categories should be a valid array (only the IDs present in the categories table)

+3. Voting/Unvoting:
+    - /api/v1/vote
+    - /api/v1/unvote
+        - Website id must be valid

+## Next Steps
+1. CRUD for Categories.
+2. Set up Algolia as the Laravel Scout driver for powerful search capabilities.
+3. Error handling: Providing more informative and user friendly error messages.
+4. The system might need a robust logging system.
+5. Rate limiting can be implemented for the APIs to protect them from security threats.
+6. Unit tests: This project includes basic tests for Authentication APIs and Website creation.
+Additional tests for other functionalities can be added.
+7. Generating documentation using tools like Swagger.
+8. Implementing GitHub actions: To automate the tasks such as running tests, linting code, etc.